You've successfully subscribed to Harvard International Review

 The Contest

-Inspired by our growing high school readership around the world, we created the Harvard International Review Academic Writing Contest to encourage and highlight outstanding high school writing on topics related to international affairs.
+Inspired by our growing high school readership around the world, we have run the Harvard International Review Academic Writing Contest since 2020 to encourage and highlight outstanding high school writing on topics related to international affairs.

 Contest Format

 Participants in the contest submit a short-form article on a topic in international affairs.
-Each submission will be read and graded by the Harvard International Review.
+Each submission will be read and scored by the Harvard International Review.

 A number of contestants will be selected as finalists, who are invited to participate in a virtual HIR Defense Day.
-At the Defense Day, students will have to opportunity to give a 15-minute presentation and oral defense to Harvard International Review judges.
-Students will also be able to attend other special events related to international affairs.
+At the Defense Day, students will have the opportunity to give a 15-minute presentation and oral defense to Harvard International Review judges.

 Submission Guidelines